Things To Know For The Final (Spring, ‘09)

 Know too the basic findings in Classical Conditioning (generalization; discrimination; contrasts; inhibition; long-delay learning; pre-exposure effects; belongingness; signal value; blocking; higher-order conditioning; sensory preconditioning; etc.)

-There definitely will be a Rescorla-Wagner problem (a simple one worth 10 points, probably) on the test, so be absolutely certain you can do the RW tables in your sleep!
+There definitely will be a Rescorla-Wagner problem on the test, so be absolutely certain you can do the RW tables in your sleep!

 For Instrumental/Operant Conditioning: Know the major theories of what a reinforcer is or does, and whether it is necessary for learning (Skinner; Tolman; Hull; Sheffield; Premack; Guthrie; Bandura; Timberlake & Allison; Optimal Stimulation).
 As in Classical Conditioning, know several findings (and the experiments on these) for and against each, where appropriate.
 (For example, we concentrated a lot on Hull, so you should know a number of relevant experiments/findings here.)